ctessum/AWSS3.jl/docs/src/index.md

 !!! warning

     S3 is a pure [key-value store](https://en.wikipedia.org/wiki/Key%E2%80%93value_database),
     **NOT** a filesystem.
-Therefore, though S3 has, over time, gained features which oftne mimic a filesystem interface, in some cases it can behave very differently.
+Therefore, though S3 has, over time, gained features which often mimic a filesystem interface, in some cases it can behave very differently.
 In particular "empty directories" are, in actuality, 0-byte files and can have some unexpected behavior, e.g. there is no `stat(dir)` like in a true filesystem.